Chart Color Schemes

 Pagewood's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Pagewood based on AreaSearch's assessment as of June 2021.
+Analysis of health metrics shows strong performance throughout Pagewood.

-Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
-The rate of private health cover was exceptionally high at approximately 60% of the total population, which numbered 2,433 people.
-The most common medical conditions in the area were arthritis and asthma, impacting 7.3 and 6.1% of residents respectively.
-A total of 74.4% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Based on AreaSearch's assessment, mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+Common health conditions had a low prevalence, with arthritis impacting 7.3% and asthma 6.1% of residents.
+Approximately 60% (2,433 people) had private health cover, which was exceptionally high compared to Greater Sydney.
+Most residents, 74.4%, declared themselves completely clear of medical ailments, similar to the 74.6% across Greater Sydney.
 Working-age residents had low chronic condition prevalence.
-As of June 2021, the area had 19.4% of residents aged 65 and over, numbering 792 people, which was higher than the 15.4% in Greater Sydney.
+The area had 19.3% (788 people) of residents aged 65 and over, higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health